KevinMarquette/kevinmarquette.github.io/_posts/2016-08-28-PowerShell-variables-to-remote-commands.md

 tags: [PowerShell, Invoke-Command, Remoting]
 ---

 If you have started using `Invoke-Command`, then you have ran into the issue of getting local variables into your remote commands.
-There is a lot of advice out there on how to do this and some approaches are more clunky than others.
-First let me show you the problem of scope.
+There is a lot of advice out there on how to do this and some approaches are more clunky than others. <!--more-->First let me show you the problem of scope.

     $local = Get-Date
     Invoke-Command -ComputerName server01 -ScriptBlock {